Republic Services (NYSE:RSG) PT Raised to $199.00

-Republic Services (NYSE:RSG – Get Free Report) had its price objective boosted by equities research analysts at Royal Bank of Canada from $166.00 to $199.00 in a research note issued on Wednesday, Benzinga reports.
-The brokerage presently has a “sector perform” rating on the business services provider’s stock.
-Royal Bank of Canada’s price target indicates a potential upside of 5.74% from the company’s previous close.
+Republic Services (NYSE:RSG – Get Free Report) had its target price raised by Morgan Stanley from $182.00 to $199.00 in a report released on Wednesday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the business services provider’s stock.
+Morgan Stanley’s target price points to a potential upside of 7.38% from the stock’s current price.

-Other equities research analysts have also issued research reports about the company.
-Oppenheimer raised their price target on Republic Services from $182.00 to $195.00 and gave the stock an “outperform” rating in a research report on Wednesday.
-The Goldman Sachs Group reiterated a “buy” rating on shares of Republic Services in a report on Thursday, February 1st.
-Citigroup boosted their price objective on shares of Republic Services from $178.00 to $190.00 and gave the company a “buy” rating in a research report on Thursday, January 18th.
-Wells Fargo & Company increased their target price on Republic Services from $180.00 to $188.00 and gave the stock an “overweight” rating in a report on Tuesday, February 6th.
-Finally, BMO Capital Markets upped their price objective on Republic Services from $173.00 to $195.00 and gave the stock a “market perform” rating in a research report on Wednesday.
-Five research analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $182.55.
+RSG has been the topic of several other reports.
+Wells Fargo & Company lifted their price target on shares of Republic Services from $180.00 to $188.00 and gave the stock an “overweight” rating in a research note on Tuesday, February 6th.
+BMO Capital Markets raised their price objective on shares of Republic Services from $173.00 to $195.00 and gave the stock a “market perform” rating in a research report on Wednesday.
+Stifel Nicolaus raised their price objective on shares of Republic Services from $175.00 to $187.00 and gave the stock a “buy” rating in a research report on Tuesday, December 19th.
+Oppenheimer raised their price objective on shares of Republic Services from $182.00 to $195.00 and gave the stock an “outperform” rating in a research report on Wednesday.
+Finally, Citigroup lifted their target price on shares of Republic Services from $178.00 to $190.00 and gave the company a “buy” rating in a report on Thursday, January 18th.
+Five equities research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
+Based on data from MarketBeat, Republic Services presently has a consensus rating of “Moderate Buy” and an average target price of $187.17.

-Republic Services (NYSE:RSG – Get Free Report) last announced its quarterly earnings results on Tuesday, February 27th.
-The business services provider reported $1.41 earnings per share for the quarter, beating analysts’ consensus estimates of $1.28 by $0.13.
-The business had revenue of $3.83 billion for the quarter, compared to the consensus estimate of $3.73 billion.
+Republic Services (NYSE:RSG – Get Free Report) last posted its quarterly earnings results on Tuesday, February 27th.
+The business services provider reported $1.41 earnings per share for the quarter, beating the consensus estimate of $1.28 by $0.13.
+The business had revenue of $3.83 billion during the quarter, compared to analysts’ expectations of $3.73 billion.
 Republic Services had a net margin of 11.17% and a return on equity of 16.81%.
-Republic Services’s revenue for the quarter was up 8.6% on a year-over-year basis.
-During the same period last year, the company posted $1.13 EPS.
-On average, research analysts expect that Republic Services will post 5.47 EPS for the current fiscal year.
+The business’s revenue for the quarter was up 8.6% on a year-over-year basis.
+During the same quarter in the prior year, the company posted $1.13 EPS.
+Equities research analysts expect that Republic Services will post 5.47 EPS for the current year.

 About Republic Services